mfeemster/keysharp/README.md

 * The operation of Keysharp is different than AHK.
 While AHK is an interpreted scripting language, Keysharp actually creates a compiled .NET executable and runs it.

 * The process for reading and running a script is:
-	+ Pass the script to Keysharp.exe which parses it and generates a DOM tree.
+	+ Pass the script to Keysharp.exe which parses it and generates a Document Object Model (DOM) tree.
-	+ The DOM generates C# code for a single program.
+	+ The DOM compiler generates C# code for a single program.
 	+ The C# program code is compiled into an in-memory executable.
 	+ The executable is ran in memory as a new process.
 	+ Optionally output the generated C# code to a .cs file for debugging purposes.